wagtail/accessibility/audits/acr/README.md

 redirect_from: "/audits/vpat/"
 ---

-# Wagtail Accessibility Conformance Report (ACR) / VPAT
+# Wagtail Accessibility Conformance Report (ACR)

-> An [Accessibility Conformance Report](https://www.section508.gov/sell/acr/) or Voluntary Product Accessibility Template (VPAT®) is a document that explains how information and communication technology (ICT) products such as software, hardware, electronic content, and support documentation meet (conform to) the Revised 508 Standards for IT accessibility.
+> An [Accessibility Conformance Report](https://www.section508.gov/sell/acr/) is a document that explains how information and communication technology (ICT) products such as software, hardware, electronic content, and support documentation meet (conform to) the Revised 508 Standards for IT accessibility.
+They are based on the Voluntary Product Accessibility Template (VPAT®) format.

 Wagtail documents the accessibility of the Wagtail admin interface with ACR / VPAT® reports, as this format is widely used in a procurement context, particularly in the United States of America.